SONY078/node-interview-practice/day1.md

 1.What is NPM?<br/>
 ans:
 npm is a package manager for the JavaScript programming language maintained by npm, Inc. npm is the default package manager for the JavaScript runtime environment Node.js.
-It consists of a command line client, also called npm, and an online database of public and paid-for private packages, called the npm registry.
+It consists of a command line client, also called npm, and an online database of public and paid-for private packages, called the npm registry.What is npm and npm is the world's largest Software Registry.
+The registry contains over 800,000 code packages.
+Open-source developers use npm to share software.
+Many organizations also use npm to manage private development.NPM is a package manager for Node. js packages, or modules if you like. www.npmjs.com hosts thousands of free packages to download and use.
+The NPM program is installed on your computer when you install Node.js.
+NPM is already ready to run on your computer!
 <hr/>
 2.What are the modules in Node.js?<br/>
 ans:
 In Node. js, Modules are the blocks of encapsulated code that communicates with an external application on the basis of their related functionality.
 Modules can be a single file or a collection of multiples files/folders.
 Core Modules.
 local Modules.
-Third-party Modules.
+Third-party Modules.Module in Node.js is a simple or complex functionality organized in single or multiple JavaScript files which can be reused throughout the Node.js application.

+Each module in Node.js has its own context, so it cannot interfere with other modules or pollute global scope.
+Also, each module can be placed in a separate .js file under a separate folder.

+Node.js implements CommonJS modules standard.
+CommonJS is a group of volunteers who define JavaScript standards for web server, desktop, and console application.
 <hr/>
 3.What is the purpose of the module.exports?<br/>
 ans: